JetBrains/kotlin-native/COCOAPODS.md

 2. Re-import the project.

-To use these dependencies from Kotlin code, import a package `cocoapods.<library-name>`.
+To use this dependency from Kotlin code, import a package `cocoapods.<library-name>`.
 In the example above, it's `cocoapods.AFNetworking`.

-### Add a dependency on Objective-C Pod libraries stored locally
+### Add a dependency on an Objective-C Pod library stored locally

-1. Add dependencies to Pod libraries stored locally with `pod()` to `build.gradle.kts` (`build.gradle`) of your project.
+1. Add a dependency on a Pod library stored locally with `pod()` to `build.gradle.kts` (`build.gradle`) of your project.
 As the third argument, specify the path to `Podspec` of the local Pod using `projectDir.resolve("..")`.
     > You can also add dependencies as subspecs.
-    > The `cocoapods` element can include dependencies to Pods stored locally and Pods from the CocoaPods repository at
+    > The `cocoapods` block can include dependencies to Pods stored locally and Pods from the CocoaPods repository at
     > the same time.
     {:.note}